andrasq/node-qmock/Readme.md

 ### stub.callCallbackArguments

-If the last argument passed to a stub is a function, it will be assumed to be the callback.
-A copy of the arguments passed to the callback will be be in `callCallbackArguments`.
+If a spied-on method is passed an argument of type "function", it will be assumed to be the method callback and will be instrumented to track what it returns.
+A copy of the callback arguments with will be placed into `spy.callCallbackArguments`.
+Only the first function-type argument is instrumented.

 Note:  callbacks are not synchronized with calls to the stub, so the callback arguments may not be from the most recent call.

-### stub.restore( )

-Remove the stub and restore the original method back onto the object.
-Bare functions cannot be restored, only object methods can.
-Returns the original spied-on or stubbed method.
+Note: qmock versions 0.10.2 and earlier looked for a callback only in the last argument position; qmock 0.11.0 and up look for the first argument of type "function".

 Example: